CaioSomacal/CaioSomacal/README.md

 I hold a degree in Systems Analysis and Development from Universidade Positivo and am currently pursuing a postgraduate specialization in Cybersecurity and Cyber Defense at UNINTER, expanding my expertise in software development, information security, and cyber defense.

 My primary focus is back-end development, where I build APIs, database-driven applications, and scalable server-side solutions.
-I also develop custom systems and resources for FiveM roleplay servers.
+I also develop custom systems and resources for FiveM servers.

 Alongside development, I actively study cybersecurity, with interests in digital forensics, incident response, network security, and secure software development.